marclove/handbook/benefits/leave.md

 your leave.
 During this time, you will be responsible for paying the monthly premium(s) for your coverage.

-### Benefits/Reviews

-Unless otherwise stated, your benefits will not continue to accrue, and you will not receive quarterly reviews during the period of leave.

 ### Other Employment

 While on leave, employees may not accept other employment.
 Acceptance of